zostay/RakuWAPI/README.md

 ### 2.0.2 The Input Stream

 The input stream is set in the `p6w.input` key of the environment.
+This represents the request payload sent from the origin.
 The server MUST provide a *sane* [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.

 ### 2.0.3 The Error Stream